edgarleonz/jabra-end-interaction-extension-for-genesys-workspace-desktop-edition/README.md

 ### How to implement a custom use case
 It is possible to implement another use use.
 This is done by change the implementation and rebuild the software solution.
 1. [Fork](https://help.github.com/articles/fork-a-repo/) [this](https://github.com/gnaudio/jabra-end-interaction-extension-for-genesys-workspace-desktop-edition.git) GitHub repo
-2. Modify [this file](https://github.com/gnaudio/jabra-end-interaction-extension-for-genesys-workspace-desktop-edition/blob/master/src/JabraInteractionExtension/Models/PresentationModel.cs).
+2. Modify [this C# file](https://github.com/gnaudio/jabra-end-interaction-extension-for-genesys-workspace-desktop-edition/blob/master/src/JabraInteractionExtension/Models/PresentationModel.cs).
 Look at the method *CloseInteractionIfPossible()*, and implement your custom use case like this
 3. Read the [note](https://github.com/gnaudio/jabra-end-interaction-extension-for-genesys-workspace-desktop-edition/blob/master/src/JabraInteractionExtension/Import/note.txt) and rebuild the solution

 ## How to test this extension